VirtualFlyBrain/graph_queries/weighted_path.md

 Using the stream (creating the graph at runtime), [Yen’s k-Shortest Path algorithm](https://neo4j.com/docs/graph-data-science/current/algorithms/yens/):

-Firstly take all nodes with :Neuron:has_neuron_connectivity labels exist then create a graph where forward synapesed_to edge relationships have a weight >= the user given minimum weight.
-We at this point generate the inverted weight value (5000-weight = weight_p) as the algorithm looks for lowest value and we need max weight prioritised.
+Firstly take all nodes with :Neuron:has_neuron_connectivity labels exist then create a graph where forward synapsed_to edge relationships have a weight >= the user given minimum weight.
+We at this point generate the inverted weight value (5000-weight = weight_p) as the algorithm looks for the lowest value and we need max weight prioritised.

 ---
 **NOTE**